-The Absolute Return Strategies Portfolio Management Department is led by Mr. Bradlev H. Mevers, who is member of the Absolute Return а Committee. professionals Strategies Investment Investment are assigned to separate portfolio management teams (each, a "Portfolio Management Team"), each of which is responsible for the day-to-day management of the account(s) managed by GCMLP and its affiliates ("GCMLP-Managed Account") to which it is assigned.
+The Absolute Return Strategies Portfolio Management Department is led by Mr. Bradley H. Meyers, who is a member of the Absolute Return Strategies Investment Committee.
+Investment professionals are assigned to separate portfolio management teams (each, a "Portfolio Management Team"), each of which is responsible for the day-to-day management of the account(s) managed by GCMLP and its affiliates ("GCMLP-Managed Account") to which it is assigned.
 The Portfolio Management Team assigned to a GCMLP-Managed Account constructs the initial portfolio for such GCMLP-Managed Account (subject to approval by the Portfolio Committee (as defined below)), evaluates such GCMLP-Managed Account's portfolio composition on an ongoing basis and proposes allocation changes for such GCMLP-Managed Account to GCMLP's Portfolio Committee.